system-er/Godot3DInterpreter/README.md

 TO procedurename xxx END - a procedure, parameter allowed ( recursion now works, see example ), example TO "PROC :A PRINT :A END
 GO procedurename - start a procedure, parameter allowed, example GO "PROC 42
 RANDOM as parameter, if RANDOM alone means 0-255, or RANDOM n for number, for example FORWARD RANDOM 50 means forward 0-49
-math with */+- and parenthesis () behind a = EQUALS TOKEN.
-ONLY behind a EQUALS TOKEN! example: MAKE "X 0  "X = :X + 7  PRINT :X, now also with float
+math with */+- and parenthesis () behind a = EQUALS TOKEN. or behind procedureparamtervariable example: MAKE "X 0  "X = :X + 7  PRINT :X, now also with float. or math in procedureparameter example: TO "PROC :N   PRINT :N   END ->call-> MAKE "A 2   GO "PROC :A + 1, see also example recursiontest